The castle is thought to be Norman, with settlers from Liguria arriving with Adelaida Vasto Savona (d.1118), the mother of King Roger (d.1154).

 3,000' above sea level.
 It occupies a vaguely rectangular

-site with a section possibly quarried away to the NW.
+site with a section possibly quarried away to the northwest.
 The

 ruins are too sketchy to be certain of its original plan and there